msupply-foundation/conforma-web-app/documentation/internal/Development-Workflow.md

 _How Apollo keeps the cache synced with the server?_

 Apollo client provides this cache management module, which will store all the data query or mutation results after it is fetched from the server.
 It requires you add the `id` of each entity - and the related entities included in the fetched data - or another identifier that you have specified before to the cache management instance if not using the `id`.
-The caches stores one instance of each entity queried (refreshing would clear the cache).
+The cache stores one instance of each entity queried (refreshing the App would clear out the cache!).
 And for each relationship it keeps a reference to its entity.
 In the end the remote states has one instance of each entity already fetched from the server.

 _Why do we update the cache after mutations?_